Katie Telford: Trudeau's campaign chief & Chief of Staff to the Prime Minister

 Telford remained in contact with Trudeau after the 2006 convention, and advised him the sidelines during his first electoral bid.
 A few months after Trudeau's election as MP for Papineau in 2008, he asked Telford to help him plan for a future leadership bid.
 After Dion's resignation as Liberal leader in 2008, Trudeau's name was mentioned as a potential candidate but did not enter the race.
 Trudeau was one of only 34 Liberal MPs who survived the 2011 election.
 Despite indicating that he would not be a candidate in October 2011, after interim leader Bob Rae announced he would not be entering the race in June 2012, Trudeau stated that he would reconsider his earlier decision to not seek the leadership and would announce his final decision at the end of the summer.

-Telford led Trudeau's bid in the 2013 federal liberal leadership contest, which he won with an overwhelming 80% of the points available, and winning the most points in all but five electoral district.
+After resigning as a senior consultant at StrategyCorp, Telford led Trudeau's bid in the 2013 federal liberal leadership contest, which he won with an overwhelming 80% of the points available, and winning the most points in all but five electoral district.
 She also led the national liberal campaign that saw the Liberal moving from the third party in the commons to form majority government, the first time in Canadian history to win a majority of seats without having been either the governing party or the Official Opposition in the previous parliament.
 Upon forming government, Trudeau named Telford the Chief of Staff to the Prime Minister, a role she served for the entirety of his premiership.

 On September 21, 2016, The Globe and Mail reported that Telford had charged moving expenses to Canadian taxpayers in the amount of $80,382.55 to relocate her residence from Toronto to Ottawa.
 These expenses included a personalized cash payout of $23,373.71.
 After it was revealed publicly, Telford agreed to repay a portion of the $80,382.55.